Art in Nazi Germany: Painting

-Art of the Third Reich was characterized by a style of Romantic realism based on classical models.
+Art of Nazi Germany was characterized by a style of Romantic realism based on classical models.
 While banning modern styles as degenerate, the Nazis promoted paintings that were narrowly traditional in manner and that exalted the "blood and soil" values of racial purity, militarism, and obedience.
 Other popular themes for Nazi art were the Volk at work in the fields, a return to the simple virtues of Heimat (love of homeland), the manly virtues of the National Socialist struggle, and the lauding of the female activities of child bearing and raising symbolized by the phrase Kinder, Küche, Kirche ("children, kitchen, church").

 In general, painting—once purged of "degenerate art"—was based on traditional genre painting.
 Titles were purposeful: "Fruitful Land", "Liberated Land", "Standing Guard", "Through Wind and Weather", "Blessing of Earth", and the like.
 Hitler's favorite painter was Adolf Ziegler and Hitler owned a number of his works.
 Landscape painting featured prominently in the Great German Art exhibition.
 While drawing on German Romanticism traditions, it was to be firmly based on real landscape, Germans' Lebensraum, without religious moods.
 Peasants were also popular images, reflecting a simple life in harmony with nature.
 This art showed no sign of the mechanization of farm work.
 The farmer labored by hand, with effort and struggle.
 Not a single painting in the first exhibition showed urban or industrialized life, and only two in the exhibition in 1938.

 Nazi theory explicitly rejected "materialism", and therefore, despite the realistic treatment of images, "realism" was a seldom used term.
 A painter was to create an ideal picture, for eternity.
 The images of men, and still more of women, were heavily stereotyped, with physical perfection required for the nude paintings.
 This may have been the cause of there being very few anti-Semitic paintings; while such works as Um Haus and Hof, depicting a Jewish speculator dispossessing an elderly peasant couple exist, they are few, perhaps because the art was supposed to be on a higher plane.
 Explicitly political paintings were more common but still very rare.
 Heroic imagery, on the other hand, was common enough to be commented on by a critic: "The heroic element stands out.
 The worker, the farmer, the soldier are the themes ....
 Heroic subjects dominate over sentimental ones".

 With the advent of war, war paintings became far more common.
 The images were romanticized, depicting heroic sacrifice and victory.
 Still, landscapes predominated, and among the painters exempted from war service, all were noted for landscapes or other pacific subjects.
 Even Hitler and Goebbels found the new paintings disappointing, although Goebbels tried to put a good face on it with the observation that they had cleared the field, and that these desperate times drew many talents into political life rather than cultural.
 In a speech at the Great German Art Exhibition in Munich Hitler said in 1939:

 By 1938, nearly 16,000 works by German and non-German artists had been seized from German galleries and either sold abroad or destroyed.